 Aside from sex, money and politics, the next most controversial topic to talk about at a dinner party is baby names.
-The topic of parenting methods (or lack thereof) has the ability to polarise normally quite easygoing people.
+The topic of parenting methods (or lack thereof) has the ability to polarise normally easygoing people.
 If you’ve read The Slap by Christos Tsiolkas, you’ll know exactly where I’m coming from.

 There’s nothing quite as inflammatory as a discussion on how to raise your kids (how long to breastfeed, discipline, potty training and sleep issues being particularly emotive topics).
-In a world where thousands of kids were named ‘Olympic Games’ as an ode to Beijing 2008, and legislation is needed to stop parents from naming their twins ‘Benson’ and ‘Hedges’, I’ve got my two cents worth on how to name your kids in a way that won’t have you regretting your choice in five years’ time…
+In a world where thousands of kids were named ‘Olympic Games’ as an ode to Tokyo 2020, and where legislation is needed to stop parents from naming their twins ‘Benson’ and ‘Hedges’, I’ve got my two cents worth on how to name your kids in a way that won’t have you regretting your choice in five years’ time…

 The golden rules of baby naming